What types of projects do Board Fellows undertake?

 - Finance: conducting a cost/benefit analysis for a new investment

-What type of training and support does the Center for Social Impact provide Board Fellows and organizations?
+What type of training and support does Business+Impact provide Board Fellows and organizations?

 What is the time commitment for Board Fellows?

-Board Fellows voluntarily commit a similar amount of time per month as a full board member (typically 4-8 hours a month), including attending board meetings, committee meetings, and completing their project.
+Board Fellows voluntarily commit a similar amount of time per month as a full board member (typically 6-10 hours a month), including attending board meetings, committee meetings, and completing their project.
 The Center strongly encourages the Board Fellow and the organization to discuss expectations at the beginning of their term.
-Enroll in the 1.5 credit course at the Ross School, BA 601 “Governance of Nonprofit Organizations.”
-Students who are not able to enroll in BA 601 should contact the CSI staff to explain why they are not able to enroll.
+Students enrolled in BA 601, “Governance of Nonprofit Organizations” (Fall B semester) should expect to spend additional time preparing for and attending class.
+This class is strongly recommended as it provides an academic foundation for the Board Fellows program.

 What is expected from Board Fellows?